-Found out that my wife was cheating on me so I’m divorcing her, but I also found out that I might have to pay alimony to her?
-Why?
-She cheated on me and I have to give her my money?
+I found out that my wife was cheating on me, so I’m divorcing her.
+I found out that I might have to pay alimony to her?
+She cheated on me, why do I have to give her my money?
 Why does the court not take this into account?
 I don’t know why I have to support someone that doesn't love me and has hurt me.

 Your frustration is understandable.
 As my colleague points out, however, this is a state that permits divorce based on irreconcilable differences, not fault.
 "Your money" is actually community money and the rights to spousal support are based on ability to pay.
-Law is not always the same as justice, but rather laws adopted by the legislature for better or for worse.
+Law is not always the same as justice.
+Laws are adopted by the legislature, for better or for worse.

 The above is general legal and business analysis.
 It is not "legal advise" but analysis, and different lawyers may analyse this matter differently, especially if there are additional facts not reflected in the question.
 I am not your attorney until retained by a written retainer agreement signed by both of us.
 I am only licensed in California.
 See also avvo.com terms and conditions item 9, incorporated as if it was reprinted here.